 Can breast milk help prevent COVID-19 in babies?

 Human breast milk contains a wide range of soluble and cellular antimicrobial substances that contribute to the development and maturation of the immune system in infants.

-Some anti-inflammatory substances found in human breast milk include osteoprotegerin, which has been suggested to reduce the inflammatory response by preventing tumor necrosis factor (TNF)-induced inhibition of T cells.
+Some of the anti-inflammatory substances found in human breast milk include osteoprotegerin, which has been suggested to reduce the inflammatory response by preventing tumor necrosis factor (TNF)-induced inhibition of T-cells.
+Epidermal growth factor (EGF) has similar anti-inflammatory properties and can be found in higher concentrations in preterm milk as compared to full-term milk.

 Another anti-inflammatory substance found in human breast milk is lactoferrin, which has been shown to reduce the production of proinflammatory cytokines.
-Molecules like lactoferrin have potential anti-SARS-CoV-2 activity.
-Epidermal growth factor (EGF) has similar anti-inflammatory properties and can be found in higher concentrations in preterm milk as compared to full-term milk.
+In fact, lactoferrin has been shown to prevent the binding between SARS-CoV-2 and its host cell receptors.